buhrmi/buhrmi/README.md

 ## Projects

-Here you can find some open source projects that I use in my projects.
+Here you can find some open source projects.
 Maybe they're useful to you too.

 ### [Inertia X](https://github.com/buhrmi/inertiax)